julie-forman-kay-lab/IDPConformerGenerator/docs/usage.rst

 one provided in :code:`example/README.rst`, we will go over more detailed usage examples with a well studied IDP, the drkN SH3 domain.

-Chemical shift data for drkN SH3 (BMRB ID: 25501) has been already processed with delta2D and CheSPI and secondary structure propensity calculations can be found in :code:`example/drksh3_ex_resources` as :code:`drk_d2D.txt` and :code:`probs8_25501_unfolded.txt` respectively for delta2D and CheSPI output.
+Chemical shift data for the unfolded state of the drkN SH3 domain (BMRB ID: 25501) has been already processed with δ2D and CheSPI and secondary structure propensity calculations can be found in :code:`example/drksh3_ex_resources` as :code:`drk_d2D.txt` and :code:`probs8_25501_unfolded.txt` respectively for δ2D and CheSPI output.

 We have also provided a culled list of PDB IDs in the :code:`example` folder.
 This is the same culled list used in the IDPConfGen `paper <link-to-DOI>`_.
-However feel free to choose your own from the the `Dr. Dunbrack PISCES database <http://dunbrack.fccc.edu/PISCES.php>`_.
+However feel free to choose your own from the the `Dunbrack PISCES database <http://dunbrack.fccc.edu/PISCES.php>`_.

 Steps from now on will assume you're in the working directory of :code:`example/drksh3_ex_resources`.